A continuing tale of life in the boonies

 “No, but we read Easterhouse Project Trust on the side of the van and the telephone number,” the angry voice answered.

 “Well, have no fear, I am certain I know who this idiot is.
 Heads will roll.
-Ancient Scots pine, you say?
+Ancient Scots pine forest, you say?
 And here we are trying to convey to our youth the importance of preserving Scotland’s heritage.
 This is shameful,” I said, working my self up into a lather of sympathy and indignation, while, spotting through the office window, two carloads of dignitaries and high-ranking police officers pulling into the Project parking lot.

 Somewhat appeased by the assurance that the irresponsible boozer in charge of the youth camp would be harshly dealt with, and again thanked profusely for his call, the divinity student hung up, just as a criminology study group from Dallas, Texas, was shown into my office by a superintendent from police headquarters.